 She continued, “I am passionate about the correct treatment of animals and if I had seen anything to do with what has been alleged, I would have quit the show.
 Bottom line is, it never happened.”

-Change.org and thepetitionsite.com have been supported by a Facebook page.
+The petitions against the show on Change.org and thepetitionsite.com have been supported by a Facebook page.
 They accuse the show of harming the non-acquatic snakes by submerging them in frigid water and subjecting them to the contestant’s thrashing.

 “Animals were more safe than we were, actually,” clarified the Australian model and actress.
 “I fractured my hand while